56quarters/avalonms/doc/source/usage.rst

 Logging
 =======

-By default, the Avalon WSGI application sends logging messages the ``STDERR``.
+By default, the Avalon WSGI application sends logging messages to ``STDERR``.
 This means that if you want to send these messages to a file or a Syslog, you have to configure the logging of the WSGI HTTP server that you are using to run it (or the process manager that runs the WSGI HTTP server).